-14. TITAN NET PROCESSOR OPERATION
+15. TITAN NET PROCESSOR OPERATION

-A TNP (TitanNet Processor) unit can operate either as a slave unit, producing additional DMX lines for a console, or as a simple console for stand-alone operation - in console mode you can prepare a show on a full console, then load it into a TNP for operation, using power=on playbacks (See section 8.2.10 on page 188).
+A TNP (TitanNet Processor) unit can operate either as a slave unit, producing additional DMX lines for a console, or as a simple console for stand-alone operation.
+In console mode you can prepare a show on a full console, then load it into a TNP for operation, using power=on playbacks (See section 8.2.10 on page 204), or you can connect an external touchscreen to the TNP and operate it using the Titan Go interface screen.